What does a Machine Learning Engineer do?

 How to become a Machine Learning Engineer?

 Becoming a Machine Learning Engineer involves a clear path of education and skill development.
-This career requires a blend of strong technical skills and a deep understanding of data.
-Start by gaining a solid foundation in mathematics and computer science.
-This includes courses in statistics, linear algebra, and calculus.
-These subjects form the backbone of machine learning algorithms.
+This career requires a blend of strong technical skills and a deep understanding of data science.
+Follow these steps to embark on a successful journey in this field.

-- Learn the basics of mathematics and computer science.
+- Study mathematics and computer science.

 How long does it take to become a Machine Learning Engineer?